 Q: I don’t have white potato in my country.
 What potato can I have?

 A: With potatoes we mean any white potato, not the cream/yellowish coloured ones.

-We find the skin prick test combined with a patch test (where you check the delayed responses) to be the most accurate combination, and this can be helpful to diagnose true allergies, which are contributing to your eczema.
+We find the skin prick test combined with a patch test (where you check the delayed responses) to be the most accurate combination.
+This can be helpful to diagnose true allergies which are contributing to your eczema.

 However, allergy testing does not diagnose chemical intolerances or food sensitivities, and many food sensitivity tests can be inaccurate as they often show the foods you eat the most, not the ones you are intolerant to.

 The Eczema Detox (FID Program) is an effective way to work out if food sensitivities and chemical intolerances are triggering/contributing to flare ups.

 NOTE: We also recommend avoiding any true allergies when following the Eczema Diet.